With cedar fever on the rise, how to know if it’s allergies or a virus

 For many people, these irritants trigger itchy and watery eyes and a tickle in their noses.

-“But for some, the pollen can trigger a strong immune response, and some symptoms may be the same as those of COVID-19,” Dr. Reddy says.
+“But for some, the pollen can trigger a strong immune response, and some symptoms may be the same as those of the common cold, the flu, or even COVID-19,” Dr. Reddy says.

-That includes a runny nose and sneezing, which are among the most common symptoms associated with JN.1, the Omicron variant behind a recent uptick in cases.
-What’s more, Omicron may not cause a loss of smell or taste, a hallmark of early strains.
+That includes a runny nose and sneezing, which are among the most common symptoms associated with XEC, the COVID-19 variant behind this winter’s “silent surge” in cases.

 COVID-19 VS. CEDAR FEVER

-Even longtime allergy sufferers may have trouble distinguishing between the familiar symptoms of cedar fever and the telltale signs of COVID-19.
+Even longtime allergy sufferers may have trouble distinguishing between the familiar symptoms of cedar fever and the telltale signs of a virus.

 “With allergies, you may experience a headache, a cough, fatigue, a sore throat, and runny nose,” Dr. Reddy says.
-“These are also possible COVID-19 symptoms.”
+“These are also possible symptoms of a virus.”

-The key symptoms that set COVID-19 apart, Dr. Reddy says, are fevers of over 100 degrees, chills, body aches, and gastrointestinal symptoms like vomiting, diarrhea, and nausea.
+The key symptoms that set a virus like the flu or COVID-19 apart, Dr. Reddy says, are fevers of over 100 degrees, chills, body aches, and gastrointestinal symptoms like vomiting, diarrhea, and nausea.

-Another sure sign that the virus is what ails you: Because COVID-19 is so contagious, everyone in your home may be feeling ill around the same time.
+Another sure sign that the virus is what ails you: Because the flu and COVID-19 is so contagious, everyone in your home may be feeling ill around the same time.

-“If multiple members in the household or close contacts are having similar symptoms,” he says, “then COVID-19 should be considered as highly likely.”
+“If multiple members in the household or close contacts are having similar symptoms,” he says, “then a virus should be considered as highly likely.”

-If it is COVID-19, Dr. Reddy suggests that whoever is sick quarantine and seek medical attention, especially if they are high-risk patients who would benefit from an anti-viral medication.
+If it is a virus, Dr. Reddy suggests that whoever is sick quarantine and seek medical attention, especially if they are high-risk patients who would benefit from an anti-viral medication.

-“For outpatient treatment, Paxlovid is effective in reducing severity and duration of symptoms,” he says.
+“For outpatient treatment of COVID-19, Paxlovid is effective in reducing severity and duration of symptoms,” he says.

 However, the anti-viral pill should be taken within five days of symptom onset, the earlier in the infection the better.
 That’s because it interferes with the virus’s ability to replicate in the body, and it may even help prevent “long COVID.”